mikelgo/workshop-exercises/angular-basic/05-router_basic.md

 ```

-serve the application and navigate to `/`.
+Serve the application and navigate to `/`.
 You should get redirected to the list/popular route now.

 ## 404 page

-please try to enter any invalid route into the address-bar of your browser (e.g. `list/populardawdaw`), you will see the application navigates back to the default
+Please try to enter any invalid route into the address-bar of your browser (e.g. `list/populardawdaw`), you will see the application navigates back to the default
 route and throw an error in the console

 `Error: Uncaught (in promise): Error: Cannot match any routes.
 URL Segment: 'list/populardawdaw'`